Guidelines for Posters

 Mounting/Removing your poster

-The Conference Organisers are responsible for mounting your poster and will provide the materials needed.
+The Conference Organisers are NOT responsible for mounting your poster, but will provide the materials needed..
 It is mandatory to bring your poster at the Registration Desk, in the first day of the conference.

 You are responsible for the removing of your poster after the end of the Posters Session.
 The organisers do not accept responsibility for the posters left on the boards at the end of the conference.
 Also, the organisers are not responsible for loss or damage of any material left behind.